 - 1. Given the importance of understanding the external environment, why do some firms fail to do so?
 Students can provide examples of firms that did not understand their external environment.
 What were the implications of the firm's failure to understand that environment? - 2.
-Have students select a firm and describe its external environment.
+Have the students select a firm and describe its external environment.
 What actions do you believe the firm should take, given its external environment, and why? - 3.
-How is it possible that one firm could see a condition in the external environment as an opportunity whereas a second firm sees it as a threat?
+How is it possible that one firm could see a condition in the external environment as an opportunity while a second firm sees it as a threat? - 4.
+Select a firm in the local community.
+What materials would help one understand the firm's external environment?
+How could the Internet be used to complete this activity? - 5.
+Have the students select an industry that is of interest to them.
+What actions could firms take to erect barriers of entry to this industry? - 6.
+What conditions would cause a firm to retaliate aggressively against a new entrant to the industry?